nualagr/dargan-health-foods/TESTING.md

 &#9745; Be presented with nutritional information or ingredients where applicable.

-On the Product Details pages for each product, if an ingredients list is available, it is to be found within the Details Accordion.
+On the 'Product Details' pages for each product, if an ingredients list is available, it is to be found within the 'Details' Accordion.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-product-details-accordion-expanded-mobile-device.png "Screenshot of a product's Details accordion as shown on a mobile device.")

 <br>

-Further information regarding allergens is to be found within the More Information accordion.
+Further information regarding allergens is to be found within the 'More Information' accordion.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-product-more-information-accordion-expanded-tablet-device.png "Screenshot of a product's More Information accordion as shown on a tablet device.")